SDA-SE/sda-dropwizard-commons/README.md

 The module [`sda-commons-server-starter`](./sda-commons-server-starter/README.md) provides all basics required to build a service for the SDA Platform with Dropwizard.

+The module [`sda-commons-server-starter-example`](./sda-commons-server-starter-example/README.md) gives a small example on starting an application using defaults for the SDA Platform.

 Status:
 - Ready to use